How to Buy Bitcoin in New Zealand

 Those who download the Bitcoin software and use their computers to timestamp, process and validate transactions are rewarded with Bitcoins.
 This process is called mining.

-Because each Bitcoin transaction is made online over the peer-to-peer network, transfers of Bitcoins can be made instantly, and at a lower cost than traditional methods.
-Currently, international money transfers come with relatively high fees and currency exchange rates, to cover the costs of the individual banks involved.
+Because each Bitcoin transaction is made online over the peer-to-peer network, transfers of Bitcoins can be made instantly, and at a lower cost than traditional money-transfer methods.
+Currently, international money transfers come with relatively high fees and exchange rates.

 But unlike traditional currencies that are controlled by central banks, Bitcoin is not regulated.
 Because of this, buying and selling Bitcoin online comes with inherent risks.
 Speculation is rife and its value can fluctuate wildly.